 Non-payment of tuition and other fees/charges

-Students that fail to pay their fees will be issued with a warning letter which may result in cancellation of their TAFE SA enrolment and notification to the Department of Immigration and Border Protection.
+Students that fail to pay their fees will be issued with a warning letter which may result in cancellation of their TAFE SA enrolment and notification to the Department of Home Affairs.
 Failure to pay may result in the student’s exclusion from class until payment has been confirmed.
 Fees which remain unpaid after warning letters have been issued and the appropriate TAFE SA administration process has occurred will have their COE cancelled.

 Failed and/or repeat subjects